constanceyu/crud/week01/exercise/exercise01.md

             Paths of Glory|1957|0

 3. Query 3: Get the title of all movies starring "Sterling Hayden"
-    - expected results:
+    - Expected result:

             The Killing
             Dr. Strangelove

 4. Query 4: Get the title and rating of all movies with a rating greater than or equal to 8.0, in ascending order
-    - expected results:
+    - Expected result:

             Spartacus|8.0
             The Killing|8.1